aaaaninja/DeepLopener/README.md

 # Q&A

 - I can't use page translation.
-  →There are two main possibilities.
+  → There are two main possibilities.
 The first is that the size of the page you want to translate is larger than 30kbytes.
 The second is CORS.
 In either case, please use the layout-oriented replacement mode instead.
 Please read the error codes in the Developer Tools for more information.

 - I can't use PDF mode on local PDF files.
-  →Ensure that the "Allow access to file URLs" is checked on options page of this extension like below.
+  → Ensure that the "Allow access to file URLs" is checked on options page of this extension like below.
    Improper settings may cause the translation to be performed in transition mode instead of PDF mode.
   ![allowAccessToFileURL.png](https://github.com/T3aHat/DeepLopener/raw/main/images/allowAccessToFileURL.png)